christophhart/hise_documentation/scripting/scripting-api/globalroutingmanager/connecttoosc.md

 The Global Routing Manager can also be set to send and receive OSC messages by calling this method.
 It expects two arguments, the first one is a JSON object containing the connection data.
 The second argument is a function with a single argument that will handle any OSC error messages.

-The OSC support with this system is not fully standard compliant to OSC, but is limited to the scope of the Global Routing system:
+The OSC support of this system is not fully standard compliant to OSC, but is limited to the scope of the Global Routing system:

 - only single value OSC messages are allowed (anything else will throw a custom error)
 - only bool, integer and float messages are allowed (the integer types are converted automatically)

+However if you want to use more complex data types in OSC messages, you can send and receive them using scripting callbacks, which give you almost the full feature set of OSC (minus binary data blobs and colours).

 ### The connection data